devtron-labs/devtron/docs/user-guide/creating-application/secrets.md

 ### Kubernetes External Secret (Deprecated)

 The secret that is already created and stored in the environment and being used by Devtron externally is referred here as `Kubernetes External Secret`.
 For this option, Devtron will not create any secret by itself but they can be used within the pods.
-Before adding secret from kubernetes external secret, please make sure that secret with the same name is present in the environment.
-To add secret from kubernetes external secret, follow the steps mentioned below:
+Before adding secret from Kubernetes external secret, please make sure that secret with the same name is present in the environment.
+To add secret from Kubernetes external secret, follow the steps mentioned below:

 1. Navigate to `Secrets` of the application.
 2. Click `Add Secret` to add a new secret.